 For more information, see Self-service exchanges and refunds for Azure Reservations

 - Reserved Virtual Machine Instance - A reservation only covers the virtual machine and cloud services compute costs.
 It doesn't cover additional software, Windows, networking, or storage charges.

 - Azure Storage reserved capacity - A reservation covers storage capacity for standard storage accounts for Blob storage or Azure Data Lake Gen2 storage.
 The reservation doesn't cover bandwidth or transaction rates.

 - Azure Cosmos DB reserved capacity - A reservation covers throughput provisioned for your resources.
 It doesn't cover the storage and networking charges.

-- SQL Database reserved vCore - Only the compute costs are included with a reservation.
+- SQL Database reserved vCore - Covers both SQL Managed Instance and SQL Database Elastic Pool/single database.
+Only the compute costs are included with a reservation.
 The SQL license is billed separately.

 - Azure Synapse Analytics - A reservation covers cDWU usage.
 It doesn't cover storage or networking charges associated with the Azure Synapse Analytics usage.